jnozzi/cocoadev.com/SiteContent/General/TrapperKeeper.markdown

 Actually, I use it all the time as a developer.
 I keep lots of code in it and certainly I use it as a pasteboard history.

 ----
-''"Right, you can make a different product with the same name and it's not a problem as long as they aren't in the same domain."''
+*"Right, you can make a different product with the same name and it's not a problem as long as they aren't in the same domain."*

 I wouldn't say this is incorrect, just incomplete.
-You can use another company's trademarked name for a separate product '''as long as it doesn't cause confusion of the two'''.
-A software application that is meant to organize random bits of information (like Mead's product does), named after that product for the purposes of suggesting your own application does what Mead's product does is '''most definitely''' grounds for lawsuit.
+You can use another company's trademarked name for a separate product **as long as it doesn't cause confusion of the two**.
+A software application that is meant to organize random bits of information (like Mead's product does), named after that product for the purposes of suggesting your own application does what Mead's product does is **most definitely** grounds for lawsuit.
 I'd argue that it'd be a difficult one to defend, too.
-How do you think it'd turn out if Mead argued they were considering creating an electronic product that does what its [[TrapperKeeper]] product does?
+How do you think it'd turn out if Mead argued they were considering creating an electronic product that does what its General/TrapperKeeper product does?
 Your software product does what Mead's physical product does and uses their registered trademark to imply its function.
 It'd be easy for Joe Consumer to assume your product was created and/or sanctioned by Meade.
 Who do you think the law would side with?

-Now if you'll excuse me, the South Park [[TrapperKeeper]] episode (used as a parody, not a product) is now running through my head and making me giggle a little.
+Now if you'll excuse me, the South Park General/TrapperKeeper episode (used as a parody, not a product) is now running through my head and making me giggle a little.

 "I don't want to wait, for my trapper keeper to be over!" - Eric Cartman